w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 * Facilitators (referred to as sources in Trustnet), who rate web pages and other trust facilitators for trustworthiness, and expose those ratings for consumers to rely on.
 * Consumers who express trust in particular facilitators and can easily see which pages those facilitators rate as trustworthy or untrustworthy.
-Consumers and facilitators can overlap.
 * Trust aggregators, who make it easy to find trust signals for a given page, protect the privacy of end-users, and (optionally) identify new trust facilitators who agree with an end-user's independent trustworthiness assessments.

-Many end-users are expected to also be trust facilitators, especially for their friends and relatives.
+Many consumers are expected to also be trust facilitators, especially for their friends and relatives.
 There is currently just one trust aggregator in the implemented system, but ideally this wouldn't be a centralized role.

 ## 3. Explain the chain of events that help assess credibility in your proposal.
 What architectural choices have you made that enable this?

-We recognize that all assessments of credibility are based on (i) direct verification entirely from personal knowledgewhich is often impossible or (ii) trust in some other entities that provide information necessary to verify.
+We recognize that all assessments of credibility are based on (i) direct verification entirely from personal knowledge, which is often impossible, or (ii) trust in some other entities that provide information necessary to verify.
-While trusted entities might provide supporting evidence or argumentation which is assessed by the end user, we focus on the most direct application: an architecture that enables trusted facilitators to share their credibility assessments however generated, and that allows end users to fetch and aggregate the credibility assessments by those trusted facilitators.
+While trusted entities might provide supporting evidence or argumentation which is assessed by the consumer, we focus on the most direct application: an architecture that enables trusted facilitators to share their credibility assessments however generated, and that allows consumers to fetch and aggregate the credibility assessments by those trusted facilitators.

 Core assumptions are that (i) it is not possible to establish universally trusted facilitators of credibility assessment and therefore (ii) every individual should be able to make their own decisions about which facilitators they wish to trust.
-This specifically opposes approaches that assume that platforms can be trusted to provide credibility assessments to end users who may not trust those platforms.
+This specifically opposes approaches that assume that platforms can be trusted to provide credibility assessments to consumers who may not trust those platforms.

 Because we wish to support credibility assessment everywhere on the web, we have explored